Blunk-electronic/ET/README.md

 ### Roadmap, things to do and issues
 - zero-Ohms resistors
 - accessories of components (screws, washers, clamps, ...)
-- import EAGLE projects and libraries
+- import EAGLE and KiCad V6 projects and libraries
-- graphical user interface (GTKada based)
 - web browser support so that ET can be operated on every operating system

 ### Collaboration